JosinaJose/CURAHealthcare-WebAutomation/README.md

 2) Invalid Date Booking: Verify that the system handles and displays appropriate error messages when users attempt to book appointments with invalid dates.
 3) Missing Required Fields: Ensure that the system properly handles scenarios where users submit appointment forms with missing or incomplete required fields.

-###### By combining soft assertions with if conditions, I can perform multiple validations within a test case and collect all the failures without terminating the test execution.
-This approach provides comprehensive validation coverage and helps in identifying and fixing multiple issues in a single test run.

-## Page Object Model (POM) Design Pattern

-To improve the structure and maintainability of the automation script, I have implemented the Page Object Model (POM) design pattern.
-The POM design pattern allows for the creation of reusable and modular code by representing each web page or component of the application as a separate class.
-This class, commonly referred to as a "Page Object," encapsulates the related web elements and actions associated with that page or component.

-In my automation script, I have created a dedicated package called "Page" where I store all the Page Object classes.
-These classes contain methods to interact with the web elements on their respective pages, such as entering text, clicking buttons, and retrieving information.
-By encapsulating the web elements and actions within the Page Object classes, it becomes easier to maintain and update the automation script as changes to the application occur.

-By leveraging the POM design pattern, I ensure that my automation script follows a modular and reusable structure.
-This allows for easier test case creation, maintenance, and scalability as the application evolves over time.
-It promotes code reusability, reduces code duplication, and enhances the overall readability and maintainability of the automation script.

-With the POM design pattern in place, I can easily update my automation script whenever there are changes to the application's user interface or functionality.
-I only need to modify the corresponding Page Object class, keeping the changes localized and minimizing the impact on other parts of the script.